 family, a connecting calligraphic Arabic script originally developed for use on Monotype imagesetters in the 1970s.
 “Nastaliq is a revered historic style of calligraphy which is characterized by sloping word alignments,” Crossgrove says.
 Previous incarnations of desktop technology did not allow for implementation of the script until OpenType® technology made it possible to create fonts to set exotic and complicated languages.

 Crossgrove analyzed the original calligraphy to find a common joining scheme that

 would work technically while providing fluid, realistic written joins.

-Read also the interview with Carl Crossgrove.
+Read also the interviews with Carl Crossgrove about Biome and Burlingame.

 be installed on a computer for